Home Senior Products 5 Great Garden Seats for Easier Gardening

 by Zac Martin

 Physical activity is vital to good health.
 If most of the day is spent sitting in a chair watching a screen, the body is going to crave movement.
-Motion is lotion, and physical activity pumps the joints full of the nutrients that they need to stay healthy.
+You may have heard the phrase ‘motion is lotion’, and it’s true, as physical activity pumps the joints full of the nutrients that they need to stay healthy.

 Gardening is Great

 Did you know that it’s estimated that three hours of gardening equates to around an hour of intense gym time?
 If you hate going to the gym, that’s a fun workaround.
 Gardening can be a relaxing means of burning calories too!
 Who doesn’t enjoy watching the progress they make as they weed their garden?
-Did you know that the very act of weeding burns approximately 300 calories/hour?
+Especially when the very act of weeding burns approximately 300 calories/hour!

 The truth is gardening is good for us.

-Spending a little bit of time everyday tending to plants and vegetables has even been pointed out to be a possible cause of the French paradox as well, where despite eating calorie dense foods and drinking buckets of wine, the French are still thin.
-A full 30% of the citizens of France own a garden they regularly tend to.
+Spending a little bit of time every day tending to plants and vegetables has even been pointed out to be a possible cause of the French paradox as well, where despite eating calorie-dense foods and drinking buckets of wine, the French are still thin.
+30% of the citizens of France own a garden they regularly tend to.

 But…